rycolab/website/content/classes/aflt-s25/main.md

 #### Lectures

 There are two slots for AFLT each week: Wednesdays 16:15-18:00 [(HG D 5.2)](https://www.rauminfo.ethz.ch/Rauminfo/RauminfoPre.do?region=Z&areal=Z&gebaeude=HG&geschoss=D&raumNr=5.2) and Thursdays 12:15-14:00 [(ML F 39)](http://www.rauminfo.ethz.ch/Rauminfo/RauminfoPre.do?region=Z&areal=Z&gebaeude=ML&geschoss=F&raumNr=39).
 The Wednesday slot will be used as lecture, in which we will generally cover new material.
-The Thursday slot will be a review session, in which we will recap concepts taught in the previous lectures, answer questions, or discuss in more detail the theory already taught.
+The Thursday slot will be an exercise session, in which we will walk through some exercises, recap concepts taught in the previous lectures, answer questions, or discuss in more detail the theory already taught.
-The lecture and the review session will be given in person and live broadcast on Zoom; the password is available on the course Moodle page.
+The lecture and the exercise session will generally be given in person and live broadcast on [Zoom](https://ethz.zoom.us/j/64761526295).

-Lectures will be recorded---link to the Zoom recordings will be posted on the course Moodle page.
+Lectures and exercise sessions will be recorded---link to the Zoom recordings will be posted on the course Moodle page.

 We also regularly publish Ryan's iPad class notes.

-**Note:** This is the first time we are teaching this version of this course, so the syllabus and the course structure might change.
+**Note:** This is the first time we are teaching this version of the course, so the syllabus and the course structure might change.
 Please check the website and Rocketchat regularly for announcements!

-#### Answering Questions
+#### Tutorials

+The Thursday slot will be used as an exercise session, in which we will solve together exercises similar to those from the assignments.
-There will be no organized tutorial sessions for AFLT.
-However, you can ask questions about previously taught concepts during the review sessions.
+You can use the tutorial session to ask questions about previously taught concepts.
 Additionally, the teaching staff will be available for questions on the course chat channels (see below).

 ### Syllabus